vincenzo-scotti/llm_cstk/README.md

 ...   'params': {
 ...     'n_samples': 3,  # `type: int`, the number of samples to generate
-...     'speaker': 'AI',  # `type: str`, the identifier of the response's speaker ...     'custom_prompt': 'The following is a conversation between an AI assistant and a human user. '  # `type: Optional[str]`, a short description of the ongoing dialogue (optional)
+...     'speaker': 'AI',  # `type: str`, the identifier of the response's speaker ...     'custom_prompt': 'The following is a conversation between an AI assistant and a human user. '  # `type: Optional[str]`, the instructions for the language model (optional)
 ...
 'The assistant provides the user with technical support about computer programming.',
-...     'preamble': 'Python application crashing at starup',  # `type: Optional[str]`, a short description of the ongoing dialogue (optional)
+...     'info': 'Python application crashing at startup',  # `type: Optional[str]`, a short description of the ongoing dialogue (optional)
 ...     'utterances': [  # `type: List[Dict[str, str]]`, a list of dialogue utterances up to now, each utterance is a dictionary with speaker identifier and generated text
 ...       {'speaker': 'AI', 'text': 'Hello, how may I assist you?'}, ...       {'speaker': 'User', 'text': 'I am trying to start a Python application, but every time it says there are missing packages and crashes.'}